Helping Adults Achieve, Succeed, and Engage

 - our approach to managing life together

 Our structure is very different from the typical adult day-program in that we provide daily life-skill programming that is tailored to each individual’s goals.
-We work closely with families, individuals, guardians, school staff, employers and caseworkers to assure we are providing specific, enriching and self-determined activities to mak
+We work closely with families, individuals, guardians, school staff, employers, and caseworkers to assure we are providing specific, enriching, and self-determined activities that